chrisant996/clink/docs/clink.md

 If you use the setup program with "Use enhanced default settings" checked then many of the color settings have more colorful default values.

+See below for information on customizing colors yourself, or see [Color Themes](#color-themes) for information on applying color theme files (whose names end with ".clinktheme").
+Clink comes with a few color theme files, and users can also share color themes online (or convert color themes from other shells).

 #### For completion

 When performing completion (e.g. <kbd>Tab</kbd> or <kbd>Ctrl</kbd>-<kbd>Space</kbd>) Clink can add color to the possible completions.